The Stochastic Bilevel Continuous Knapsack Problem with Uncertain Follower's Objective: Introduction

 \section{Introduction}

 In many real-world optimization problems, more than one decision-maker is involved.
 Often, decisions are taken in a hierarchical order: the first actor takes a decision that determines the feasible set and objective function of the second actor, whose decision in turn may influence the objective value of the first actor.
-Formally, such problems may be modeled as \emph{bilevel} optimization problems, where the two decision-makers are often called \emph{leader} and~\emph{follower}.
+Formally, such problems may be modeled as \emph{bilevel} optimization problems, where the problem solved by the first actor is called the \emph{upper level problem} and the one of the second actor the \emph{lower level problem}.
+When such bilevel problems are considered from a game-theoretic perspective, the two decision-makers are often called \emph{leader} and~\emph{follower}, a terminology we use throughout this paper.
 Typical applications of bilevel optimization arise when the general rules of a system (e.g., an energy market or a transport system) are determined by one actor (e.g., some regulatory commission or some large logistics company) while the other actors (e.g., energy producers or subcontractors) try to optimize their own objectives within the rules of the system.
 For general introductions to bilevel optimization, we refer to~\cite{Colsonetal,Dempe_bibliography,Dempeetal}.

 Bilevel optimization problems often turn out to be NP-hard.
 This is the case, in general, even when all constraints and objective functions are linear~\cite{Hansenetal}.
 A notable exception is the bilevel continuous knapsack problem~\cite{Dempeetal}: here, the leader controls the capacity of the knapsack, while the follower chooses a feasible packing maximizing his own profit.
 The leader's aim is to optimize an objective function that is linear in the chosen capacity and in the follower's chosen solution.
 However, the leader's item values may differ from the follower's item values.
 This problem can be solved efficiently by first sorting the items according to the follower's profits and then enumerating the capacities corresponding to the total size of each prefix in this ordering; see Section~\ref{section_withoutuncertainty} for more details.
 Applications of the bilevel knapsack problem considered here arise in, e.g., revenue management~\cite{BrotcorneHanafiMansi}.